Blog

 Maple makes sense if: you care about your knives, want a stable surface that won't slide, and prefer a board you can refinish and keep for life.

 For anyone who cooks regularly and owns knives worth protecting, hard maple is the clear winner.
 Every Bevel & Bond end-grain maple cutting board is handcrafted in the USA and backed by a 5-year warranty.
 Curious how maple stacks up against other woods?
-See our maple vs. cherry and maple vs. walnut guides.
+See our maple vs. cherry and maple vs. walnut guides, or the full list of woods to avoid for a cutting board.

 The Bevel & Bond Take